ryscet/allegro_project/Readme.md

 The color represents the number of sold items.

-x-axis respresents the history, binned into month-long periods.
+x-axis respresents the history, binned into month-long bins.

 y-axis respresents price range bins.